maryrosecook/coquette/README.md

 #### Renderer

 Holds the canvas drawing context.
-Calls `draw()` on the main game object and all game entities.
+Calls `draw()` on the main game object and all the game entities.

 ##### Draw an entity

-See the 'Define an entity' sub-section of the 'Entities' section for more information.
+See the Define an Entity sub-section of the Entities section.

 ##### Get the canvas drawing context